Working on weight loss? Then you probably want results — fast.

 Diets for Fast Weight Loss:

-Meredith recommends avoiding processed foods and artificial sweeteners/diet foods.
+Rebecca recommends avoiding processed foods and artificial sweeteners/diet foods.
 Real “unprocessed” foods are high in nutrients and are naturally low in calories.
 Focusing on these foods will not only result in weight loss, but will significantly reduce inflammation.
-Meredith recommends eating a diet that minimizes processed starches, added sugars, and animal fat from meat and dairy foods.
+Rebecca recommends eating a diet that minimizes processed starches, added sugars, and animal fat from meat and dairy foods.
 For rapid weight loss she recommends focusing on vegetables and fruits, lean protein sources such as egg whites, fish, skinless poultry breasts, unprocessed soy, beans, nuts and other plant based fats, nonfat dairy, and 95% lean meat.
+But each of you are very different and the meal plan developed for you will take everything into account

 Here are more tips from Dawn Jackson Blatner, RD, author of The Flexitarian Diet :